ericvicenti/navigation-rfc/Docs/Containers.md

 We provide a default top-level component to maintain the state of your navigation and handle persistence.

-If you are using full-blown redux providers, you will probably not need `NavigationContainer`.
+If you are using redux or flux, you will probably not need `NavigationContainer`.
+You can use your existing stores and providers.

 ## NavigationRootContainer